-ADB is committed to ending poverty in the region.
-Poverty reduction has been ADB’s overarching goal since 1999 and an important feature of its planning and operations since its establishment.
-Ending poverty is ADB’s—and the region’s—most important piece of unfinished business.
+ADB remains committed to ending poverty in the region.
+Poverty reduction has been ADB’s goal since 1999 and an important feature of its planning and operations since its establishment.
 The extraordinary economic expansion of recent years has made the eradication of income poverty a possibility by 2020.

 This will require continued work to sustain the current high rates of GDP growth per capita, as well as additional effort to ensure that the poor are able to participate in, benefit from, and contribute to the growth process.